Templates

 • Assignment and transfer - this section makes it clear that the employee cannot assign or transfer any of their rights or obligations under the agreement.

-• Events of default - this section states that the borrower will automatically default (breach the loan agreement) if any of the listed events are to happen.
+• Events of default - this section states that the borrower will automatically default (breach the loan agreement) if any of the listed events occur.
 Upon the occurrence of an event of default, the lender has the option to call in the loan immediately and terminate the agreement.

 • Notice - this section sets out how and where notices under this agreement must be delivered.